qintarra/C-Sharp/Tasks/Bools/README.md

 ### Logical Puzzles

-In this section you have to use the logical operators to solve the logical puzzles in the *LogicalPuzzles.cs* file.
+In this section, you have to use the logical operators to solve the logical puzzles in the *LogicalPuzzles.cs* file.
 You can combine the logical operators together to get the expected result of a logical function.
 Start with creating a _truth table_ for a logical function you work with, then analyze it and reconstruct a logical function to satisfy the truth table criteria.

 Take a look at the list of test cases for the *Puzzle1_ReturnBool* unit test and create an expected truth table for the operation you have to implement in the _Puzzle1_ method.